gitpod-io/retired-gatsby-website/src/docs/teams.md

 # Create a Team
 If you create a team account, you can manage the subscriptions for your entire team with one billing contact.

-##Invite Your Team
-The professional plan, as well as the unlimited plan allow you to create a team.
+The professional plan, as well as the unlimited plan allow you to invite your team.
 On https://gitpod.io/teams/ you can select a subscription and add members to it.
 If you don’t have a Gitpod account yet, you’ll be asked to create one first.
 <br><br>
 ![team-subscription-add-member](./images/team-subscription-add-member.png)
 <br><br>